 Finance in Motion: Investing in Development

-The impact asset manager Finance in Motion (FiM) was founded in 2009 by Sylvia Wisniwski in Frankfurt.
+Finance in Motion (FiM), a German impact asset management firm, was founded by Sylvia Wisniwski in 2009 and is dedicated to promoting sustainable development in emerging markets.
 The company has grown significantly over the years into one of the world's leading impact investment managers.
-They leverage finance to create a positive change for people and planet.
+They leverage finance to create a positive change for people and the planet.
 The start-up works with the public-private partnership model, combining capital from both sources.
-The company grew rapidly and has now over 200 employees in over 17 countries.
+The company grew rapidly and now has over 200 employees in over 17 countries.
 FiM is currently transitioning from a start-up to a scale-up and operates worldwide.
 For Sylvia, it has become increasingly more challenging to be in 'the middle of the spider web', managing the company's strategic outlook and the people within.
-She is facing now the dilemma if and how to best set up middle management and how to build sustainable success for FiM.
+She is now facing the dilemma of how to best set up middle management and how to build sustainable success for FiM.

 Marlies Dekkers: The Girl Entrepreneur Who Dared to Dream (A&B)

 This case series describes the story of Marlies Dekkers, an award-winning Dutch lingerie designer.
 Marlies Dekkers has built a successful global brand by challenging traditional notions of femininity and empowering women to embrace their sexuality.
 Her designs have been featured in top fashion magazines and worn by celebrities such as Lady Gaga and Madonna.
 Case A represents a rich account of her initial steps in developing and validating her business idea, followed by rapid scaling and growth of her company, as well as her subsequent struggles in managing the expansion and the cashflow.
 Case B tracks the reinvention of her company following bankruptcy, after an all-woman investor team stepped in to save her after declaring bankruptcy.